steinbergmedia/halion-script-api/src/HALion-Script/pages/Working-with-UI-Scripts.md

 The **Output Messages** section displays the messages of all UI scripts.
 The UI script the message belongs to is indicated by a prefix.

-## Adressing the Elements of the Program
+## Addressing the Elements of the Program

 A UI script cannot address the elements of a program directly.
 To address a program and its elements from the UI script, you must use [getElement](./getElement.md).